belgattitude/nextjs-monorepo-example/README.md

 - It handles css/scss as well

-#### Interesting next steps:
+### Notes

+- Monorepos are not monoliths, this approach is for sanity while developing and using sandboxes (a scenario where you generally don't want to version and publish your shared packages).
+- You might have to create multiple tsconfig.json (i.e: tsconfig.dev.json, tsconfig.build.json...) if you
+  want to use a distributed package rather than transpiling.
+- Better to keep all deps at the same version.
+You will run into problem if one package depends a v1 version and another in a v2.
+  (There's a script to check that `yarn deps:check`)

+### Links

 - RFC: https://github.com/vercel/next.js/discussions/15327
 - Vercel monorepo support: https://github.com/vercel/vercel/issues/3547#issuecomment-673687255

-#### Caution

-- Monorepos are not monoliths, this approach is for sanity while developing and using sandboxes (a scenario where you generally don't want to version and publish your shared packages).